-The median age at diagnosis differed between the MSA-C and SCA groups, with patients with MSA-C being older (median age 60 years, interquartile range [IQR] 56-67) compared to patients with SCA (median age 53 years, IQR 44-61; P < .001).
-Similarly, disease duration differed; patients with MSA-C had a shorter median disease duration (2 years, IQR 1-3.3) compared to those with SCA (5 years, IQR 2-11; P < .001).
+The median age at diagnosis differed between the MSA-C and SCA groups, with patients with MSA-C being older (median age, 60 years; interquartile range [IQR], 56-67 years) compared with patients with SCA (median age, 53 years; IQR, 44-61 years; P < .001).
+Similarly, disease duration differed; patients with MSA-C had a shorter median disease duration (2 years; IQR.
+1-3.3 years) compared with those with SCA (5 years; IQR, 2-11 years; P < .001).

-In terms of image acquisition, scanner A was the most frequently used in both groups (78% in MSA-C and 88% in SCA), and Fisher's exact test showed no significant difference in scanner distribution between the two groups (P = .053).
+In terms of image acquisition, scanner A was the most frequently used in both groups (78% in MSA-C and 88% in SCA), and the Fisher exact test showed no significant difference in scanner distribution between the 2 groups (P = .053).
 The distribution of sexes across the groups demonstrated no difference (P = .204).
-These patients were divided into training and test cohorts, with baseline characteristics summarized in Online Supplemental Data, Table S1.
-Both cohorts were balanced for the MSA-C rate and were not
+These patients were divided into training and test cohorts, with the baseline characteristics summarized in Supplemental Data.
+Both cohorts were balanced for the MSA-C rate and were not statistically different (all, P > .05).